multiarc/shipengine-csharp/README.md

 - [RestSharp](https://www.nuget.org/packages/RestSharp) - 105.1.0 or later
 - [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/) - 7.0.0 or later

-NOTE: RestSharp versions greater than 105.1.0 have a bug which causes file uploads to fail.
-See [RestSharp#742](https://github.com/restsharp/RestSharp/issues/742)

 <a name="installation"></a>
 ## Installation
 Run the following command to generate the DLL